screwdriver-cd/guide/docs/user-guide/local.md

 ---

 # What is sd-local ?
-sd-local enable you to build as Screwdriver does without uploading source code to SCM.
-You can use features including Command, Template, Metadata and so on as same as Screwdriver.
+sd-local enables running a more feature-complete local Screwdriver without needing uploading source code to SCM.
+With sd-local, you can use features such as Command, Template, Metadata, and more.

 # Installing sd-local